justinknguyen/BeatBind/README.md

 Download the latest version from the [Releases](https://github.com/justinknguyen/BeatBind/releases) page.

-The `.exe` file is within the root of the BeatBind folder with the other files and folders.
-Search or sort by file type to find the `.exe` file.

-You can build the `.exe` yourself with the provided build command in the [build.py](https://github.com/justinknguyen/BeatBind/blob/main/BeatBind/build.py) file.
+You can build the `.exe` yourself with the provided nuitka build command in the [build.py](https://github.com/justinknguyen/BeatBind/blob/main/BeatBind/build.py) file.

 ## Requirements

 - Internet connection
 - Windows 10/11
 - Spotify App on your device of choice
-- Spotify Premium
+- *Spotify Premium*
-  - Unfortunately, the endpoints used in Spotify's Web API only works for premium users, so it's not possible for this app to work for free users.
-There are other apps online that work locally instead, allowing it to work for free and premium users.

 ## Instructions

-After downloading the `.zip` folder, extract the contents somewhere on your computer.
+After downloading the `.zip` folder, extract the `BeatBind` folder somewhere on your computer.

-\*If you extracted it to your `Program Files` folder, you'll need to run the app in admin mode to be able to write and save your settings and token.
-I recommend placing it somewhere else.
+*If you extracted it to your `Program Files` folder, you'll need to run the app in admin mode to be able to write and save your settings and token.
+I recommend placing it somewhere else.*

 The app requires the user to input three fields: